 This Master Plan applies to all properties located within the Snow King Planned Resort District.
-This approved Master Plan acts as a Sketch Plan as per Division 8.3 Physical Development Permits of the Town's LDRs.
-Prior to commencement of construction or operation of a new land use within the Planned Resort District; each individual application will be required to obtain a development permit, grading permit and/or Building Permit from the Town per the regulations set forth in Division 8.3 of the LDRs for Physical Development Permits.
+This approved Master Plan acts as a Sketch Plan as per Section 51200 Development Plan of the Town's LDRs.
+Prior to commencement of construction or operation of a new land use within the Planned Resort District; each individual application will be required to obtain a Final Development Plan and Building Permit from the Town.
+References to Final Development Plans within this document!
+Refer to Intermediate and/or Major Development Plans as defined in the Town of Jackson Land Development Regulations (LDR's) Article V Division Section 51200.C.4 - Thresholds for Development Plans.
+Therefore, Minor Developments, as defined in the LDR's, are exempt from Final Development Plan Review.
+Also, any such Minor Development(s) will not trigger any of the requirements set forth within this Master Plan that are tied to a Final Development Plan application.

-This Snow King Resort Master Plan addresses all the specific submittal components outlined in Section 4.3.1.D of the LDRs, which includes the following:
+This Snow King Resort Master Plan addresses all the specific submittal components outlined in Section 2530.A.2 of the LDRs, which includes the following: